CinnyCao/CollegeChef/README.md

 Note:
 1. Currently all recipe cards in home page, recipe browser and user profile redirect to the same recipe view page.
 We will render different content for different recipes in future phases.
+2. HTML files in components folder are components and are not their own HTML pages.
+We load them into our pages using JS, so they are missing some tags e.g. body tags.
+That said, they still satisfy the W3 validator.